frontarm/navi/docs/api/README.md

 ## [junctions](https://github.com/jamesknelson/react) package

 Junctions is not tied to any specific view library.
-It works with React, Angular, and any other component-based framework.
-As such, the functionality has been separated into a core package (i.e. this package), and library-specific packages.
+Instead, its functionality has been separated into a core package (i.e. this package), and packages to integrate junctions with other libraries.

 ### Classes and Structures